Learning the Transcendental Meditation technique

 By Tom Ball

-Even though millions around the world have learned the TM technique, the practice is taught in the same, personal way that it always has been.
+Though millions around the world have learned the TM technique, the practice is taught in the same, personal way that it always has been.
 With all the talk about scientific research and the technique's clinical applications, it's not always obvious how intimate and personal TM practice is.
 So here's an account of one meditator's personal experience of learning the TM technique.

 The TM teacher seemed to know what he was talking about — not just on the level of thinking or belief, but from direct experience.
 I was impressed by his gentle confidence and clarity.

-To transcend, he said, means to go beyond thinking, to experience the source of thought deep within — a reservoir of creativity and intelligence.
+To transcend, he said, means to go beyond thinking, to experience "the source of thought" deep within — a reservoir of creativity and intelligence.

 The teacher presented an article from a recent issue of Scientific American, on the physiology of TM practice.
-He waved the article proudly and pronounced that science had begun to demystify and verify meditation’s practical effects.
+He waved the article proudly and pronounced that science had begun to demystify and verify this meditation’s practical effects.
 The research showed that the TM technique produced a distinct, rejuvenating state of “restful alertness” — a proposed fourth state of consciousness unlike waking, dreaming or sleep.
 Scientific American called it a "hypo-metabolic state."

 I surmised that this unboundedness, whatever it was, had something to do with the softness, the free and at-ease quality that this man emanated.

 Next came the big surprise: “TM will be the easiest thing you’ve ever done.”
-He made much of the technique’s ease and simplicity.
+He made much out of the technique’s ease and simplicity.
 The reason it works so well, he said, is because it is effortless.

 A Different Kind of Meditation